Cinco de Mayo is coming up and as Spanish teachers, it’s our chance to set the record straight about Cinco de Mayo’s history and significance.

 For this activity, I first ask students to brainstorm common stereotypes about Americans and then ask them whether they are true or not.
 Then we move on to common perceptions about Mexico and Mexican people.
 After showing the PPT and talking about what life is really like in Mexico, usually the students perceptions have really changed and they realize that they can’t judge people or countries only by what they hear.

 Use this free Spanish or English Cinco de Mayo worksheet so students can record what they learn about Cinco de Mayo.
 It’s in my Free Resource Library.
 If you haven’t visited the library yet, please stop by.
 It’s full of language lesson goodies that will give you fresh, innovative ideas for class.
 Trust me, you’ll love it!
-After you sign up, check your email for the password and access link.

 Want a ready-made lesson plan and PPT presentation to celebrate Cinco de Mayo and delve deeper into Mexican culture?
 Get it here.